• Community We value one another

 • Sharpener

-• Scientific calculator (we recommend the CASIO fx-83GT plus)
+• Scientific calculator (we recommend the CASIO fx-83CW)

 • Protractor (ideally 360 degrees)